Starfish-develop/Starfish/docs/overview.rst

 Memory usage
 ============

-In our testing, *Starfish* requires a moderate amount of RAM per process (~1 Gb per process) for a spectrum that has chunk sizes of ~3000 pixels.
+In our testing, *Starfish* requires a moderate amount of RAM per process (~1 Gb) for a spectrum that has chunk sizes of ~3000 pixels.